shivaraman83/Hoare/README.md

 You'll need to create 3 Pipelines integrations - [see documentation](https://www.jfrog.com/confluence/display/JFROG/Configuring+Pipelines#ConfiguringPipelines-add-integrationAddingAdministrationIntegrations) in order to setup JFrog Pipelines to work with your Artifactory & Distribution services, as well as pull the Pipelines sample code from GitHub.

 ##### 1.1 Github
-    In order to create a GitHub integration, you need the generate a GitHub Personal Access token first.
+   1.1.1 In order to create a GitHub integration, you need the generate a GitHub Personal Access token first.
-    As also stated in the documentation instructios below, generate a Github Personal Access Token with the following permissions
+   As also stated in the documentation instructios below, generate a Github Personal Access Token with the following permissions:

     * repo (all)
     * admin:repo_hook (read, write)
     * admin:public_key (read, write)

-    An example token would look like that > 2f3ed30dec7537a56064436cbedacc00813d247d
+   An example token would look like that  `2f3ed30dec7537a56064436cbedacc00813d247d`

-    Create a Pipelines integration of type GitHub named "GitHub" and provide connection details generated according to the [documentation](https://www.jfrog.com/confluence/display/JFROG/GitHub+Integration).
+   1.1.2 Create a Pipelines integration of type GitHub named "**GitHub**" and provide connection details generated according to the [documentation](https://www.jfrog.com/confluence/display/JFROG/GitHub+Integration).

 #####  1.2 Artifactory
-    In order to create an Artifactory integration, we recommend that you'll generate an API Key, [here]( https://www.jfrog.com/confluence/display/JFROG/User+Profile#UserProfile-APIKey]are) the instructions - .
+   In order to create an Artifactory integration, we recommend that you'll generate an API Key following these [instructions]( https://www.jfrog.com/confluence/display/JFROG/User+Profile#UserProfile-APIKey]).

-    Create a Pipelines integration of type Artifactory named "Artifactory" and provide the details for your Artifactory access (URL, admin user and password/apikey).
+   Create a Pipelines integration of type Artifactory named "**Artifactory**" and provide the details for your Artifactory access (URL, admin user and password/apikey).

    As an example:

     URL - https://myserver.domain.com/artifactory
     Admin user - myname@domain.com
-    Password/APIKey - AKCp8hyPw7CP3GuGCxqThixEJCjjuY26v1BotRtVctcdcgudsn7JDMBvHBYfDCMyGD6Htu65Y
+    Password/APIKey - AKCp8hyPw7CP3GuGCxqThixEJCjjuY26v1BotRtVctcdcgudsn7JDMBvHBYfDCMyGD6Htu65Y'

 ##### 1.3 Distribution
 ###### Only for E+ subsription (not to perform on the free tier)
-    Create a Pipelines integration of type Distribution named Distribution and provide connection details to your Distribution endpoint.
+   Create a Pipelines integration of type Distribution named "**Distribution**" and provide connection details to your Distribution endpoint.

    As an example:
     *URL - https://myserver.domain.com/distribution*
     *Admin user - myname@domain.com*
     *Password/APIKey - AKCp8hyPw7CP3GuGCxqThixEJCjjuY26v1BotRtVctcdcgudsn7JDMBvHBYfDCMyGD6Htu65Y*

- > **Note that the integration names must match the source name in the yml configuration and is case-sensitive**
+ > **Note that the integration names must match the source name in the yaml configuration and are case-sensitive**

 #### 2.0 Configure Pipeline Sources